-\begin{rem} By construction, we see that $\tau_R$ coincides with $\tau^{\BK}$ when $\xi=1$ and one can check that $\tau^{\MM}=(1-\xi)^{n(1-\ell)}\tau_R$ when $\xi \neq 1$.
-Note that in the non-degenerate case, the proof that $\tau^{\MM}$ is a symmetrizing form is contained in two papers \cite[Theorem 2.8]{BM} and \cite[Theorem 1.5]{MM}.
+Note that in the non-degenerate case, the proof that $\tau^{\MM}$ is a symmetrizing form is contained in two papers \cite{BM} and \cite{MM}.
 The paper \cite{BM} proved the linear form $\tau^{\MM}$ is symmetric and non-degenerate for the semisimple cyclotomic Hecke algebras, while the paper \cite{MM} proved the form $\tau^{\MM}$ is non-degenerate for the cyclotomic Hecke algebras over arbitrary ground rings and with arbitrary parameters.
-In this paper, we shall give a direct proof that our unified function $\tau_R$ does give a symmetrizing form on $\HH_{n,R}$. \end{rem}
+In this paper, we shall give a new proof that our unified definition \ref{trace} does give a symmetrizing form on $\HH_{n,R}$.

-\begin{thm} For any $x,y\in\HH_{n,R}$, we have $\tau_R(xy)=\tau_R(yx)$.
-In other words, the bilinear form on $\HH_{n,R}$ induced from $\tau_R$ is a symmetric. \end{thm}
+\begin{thm} For any $x,y\in\HH_{n,R}$, we have $\tau(xy)=\tau(yx)$.
+In other words, the bilinear form on $\HH_{n,R}$ induced from $\tau$ is a symmetric. \end{thm}

 \begin{proof} We divide the proof into three steps: